Spannende Vielfalt mitten in Wien

 Jewish music is not a homogeneous phenomenon as Judaism is spread all over the world, thus all kinds of cultures influenced the lyrics and melodies.
 Prof Josef Stolz tells us an anecdote that is not directly related to Judaism but that describes the topic “wandering art”.
 He proved that a Spanish melody that is sung still today, originated in India and has also spread to the Arabian region.
 That just goes to show that barriers are mainly in our heads.
 After all, no matter how diverse us people may be, we are all similar in the end.

-Wir verwenden Sendinblue als unsere Marketing-Plattform.
+Wir verwenden Brevo als unsere Marketing-Plattform.
 Wenn du das Formular ausfüllst und absendest, dann bestätigst du, dass die von dir angegebenen Informationen an Sendinblue zur Bearbeitung gemäß den Nutzungsbedingungen übertragen werden.

 LESETIPPS